Clinical Psychologists

 Practice Description:

-Private practice with children, adolescents and adults, individual, marital and family psychotherapy.
-I am interested in helping people learn new solutions for their problems.
-I try to offer my patients a different kind of learning experience about themselves.
+In my private practice with children, adolescents and adults I offer a range of individual, marital and family psychotherapy services.
+I see psychotherapy as a creative challenging process where motivated individuals learn alternative approaches to dealing with problems in living and interpersonal relationships.
+I want my services to be a positive and meaningful learning experience for my clients.
 My recent professional interests include working with individuals who are struggling with stress, depression and anxiety, couples dealing with marital and sexuality issues, and children (and adults) dealing with ADHD and autism spectrum disorders.

 NAOMI S. GOLDBLUM, Ph.D.